bjlkeng/bjlkeng.github.io/source/posts/probabilistic-interpretation-of-regularization.rst

 ..
 [2] As you might have guessed, I'm fall into the Bayesian camp.
 Although I would have to say that I'm much more of a pragmatist above all else.
 I'll use whatever works, frequentist, Bayesian, no theoretical basis, doesn't really matter as long as I can solve the desired problem in a reasonable manner.
 It just so happens Bayesian methods produce reasonable estimates very often.

 ..
 [3] Well that's not exactly true.
-As a modeller, we can pick a prior that does depend on the data, although that's a bit of "double dipping".
+As a modeler, we can pick a prior that does depend on the data, although that's a bit of "double dipping".
 These methods are generally known as `empirical Bayes methods <https://en.wikipedia.org/wiki/Empirical_Bayes_method>`_.

 ..
-[4] I got this example from Machine Learning: A Probablistic Perspective.
+[4] I got this example from Machine Learning: A Probabilistic Perspective.
 It has great explanations on both L1 and L2 regularization as long as you have some moderate fluency in probability.
 I highly recommend this textbook if you want to dig into the meat of ML techniques.
 It's very math (probability) heavy but really provides good high level explanations that help with intuition.